-Direct Gifts in Nassau Count and Suffolk County
+Direct Gifts in Nassau County and Suffolk County

 You do not need to wait until your death to make direct gifts to charity.
 In fact, a well –planned program of lifetime gifts to charity may entitle you to an income tax deduction depending on your income level, and may lower your estate taxes by removing the asset and its appreciation from your estate.
 You can also take advantage of annual exclusion gifting to your family and friends.
 Each year, you can give an unlimited number of people up to $14,000 each in assets ($28,000 if your spouse joins in the gift) without any tax implications, thus, reducing the assets and their appreciation includable in your estate for estate tax purposes.
 There is also an unlimited exclusion if you make direct payments to an educational or medical institution for certain tuition (excluding room and board and books) and medical payments (including medical insurance premiums) on behalf of others.